Why now is the perfect time to get into jazz

 Seeking inspiration from grime and other homegrown genres

 Moses Boyd - a drummer, composer and producer, spearheading South London’s vibrant jazz scene - grew up listening to grime, like Roll Deep, and was mentored by electronic producer Floating Points.
-He's just been announced as part of the new line-up for the 1Xtra Residency.
+He has also been part of the line-up for the 1Xtra Residency.

 Taking its cues from all over the world